Experience

 Grade 5

 As I started this experience, I wasn’t really sure what elementary had to do with what I would be teaching.
-I didn’t know how I would benefits from the experience of being in a fifth grade classroom all day and just teaching math.
+I didn’t know how I would benefit from the experience of being in a fifth grade classroom all day and just teaching math.
 I quickly realized how much I could pick up in Mr. Fleck’s classroom.
 I couldn’t believe the difference between the fifth and seventh grade students.
 What a difference two years makes!
 Mr. Fleck really helped solidify my confidence in my skills as a teacher.
 This was a great last stop on my way to the ultimate goal of my own classroom.

 August 26 - November 1, 2002